Smurf Attack

 Examples

-- An attacker spoofs the victim’s IP address in ICMP Echo Requests and sends them to a network broadcast address, causing all hosts to reply to the victim.
+- An attacker spoofs the victim's IP address and sends ping requests to a network broadcast address, causing many hosts on that network to send replies to the victim.

 Tip: The interactive version includes progress tracking, decks, and premium deep dives.